 For example, a pentatonic scale starting on D would be:

 Here’s the scale in G:

-With its myriad of uses and its special place in nearly every genre of mainstream modern music, the pentatonic scale on your instrument will certainly benefit your playing skills, but remember, we’re working on our brains and our ears.
-It’s important to be able to sing a pentatonic scale rather than simply produce it on your instrument, because by singing it you know that you are hearing the pitch properly in your mind without relying on anything else.
+With its myriad of uses and its special place in nearly every genre of mainstream modern music, the pentatonic scale’s usefulness cannot be overstated.
+Learn its patterns on your instrument, and most importantly, practice singing along with solfege syllables to cement the pitch pattern.
 Producing the scale with the corresponding solfege helps connect the sounds of each scale degree with a syllable, making it more likely that you will instantly recognize the notes of a scale because your brain will process them based on their solfege identity.

 Now that we’ve learned about intervals and the pentatonic scale, it’s time to move on to chords.
 Chords are the basis of harmony, and for anyone interested in improving their ability to hear harmony or improvise harmonies with melodies, hearing chords is vitally important.
-Stay tuned for the next part in this series to go even further with solfa!
+Check out the next part in this series to go even further with solfa!